-(In millions, except percentages) 2022 2021 Floating-rate debt with interest charged on a rollover basis plus a credit spread 1 : Average outstanding debt balance \$ 114.5 \$ 128.8 } Average interest rate 3.5 % 1.8 3 % 1.
-Following the entry into the Second Amended and Restated Credit Agreement on June 29, interest rate equal to SOFR plus a credit spread adjustment of 10 basis points and an amou borrowing and commitment fees charged on the unused amount under the Second Amended Agreement.
-Prior to entry into the Second Amended and Restated Credit Agreement, the i LIBOR plus an applicable credit spread.
-See "Liquidity and Capital Resources" below for int depending of ed and Restated interest rate wa on the type of I Credit s based on
+Following the entry into the Second Amended and Restated Credit Agreement on June 29, 2022, borrowings bear an interest rate equal to SOFR plus a credit spread adjustment of 10 basis points and an amount depending on the type of borrowing and commitment fees charged on the unused amount under the Second Amended and Restated Credit Agreement.
+Prior to entry into the Second Amended and Restated Credit Agreement, the interest rate was based on LIBOR plus an applicable credit spread.
+See "Liquidity and Capital Resources" below for additional information.